 You may also enjoy the entire collection of High Calorie Recipes.

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-- Spread the mixture out evenly on a large baking sheet.
+- Spread the granola mixture out on a large dark baking sheet.
+You don’t need to use cooking spray on the sheet, as the granola contains plenty of oil.